Shash833/Wound-Manager/README.md

 ## Introduction:
 This application was created to aid healthcare workers involved in wound care.
-It canbe used to record data to monitor wound reviews, keep track of objective assessment details and treatment plans for individual patients.
+It can be used to record data, to monitor wound progress, keep track of objective assessment details and treatment plans for individual patients.
 This application differs to other electronic record wound record keeping I have come across during my career as a podiatrist as it also provides recommendations on treatment goals and dressing regimes based on user input into the objective assessment table.

 The application has been deployed on Heroku: https://lit-reaches-59072.herokuapp.com/